ssyht/Arculus-Curriculum-Repo/Lab 5 - Simulation 3: Mission Execution - Disruption by Brute Force and Physical Capture/pages/Ch2.md

 <p align="center"> <img src="../img/sim3_act_logs.png" width="900px"></p>

-* Next, let's initiate the physical capture scenario.
-From the available simulation options, select **Simulate Physical Capture**.
+* After observing the effects of the brute force access attempt, the next step is to simulate a physical capture event.
+With the mission still running, navigate to the simulation controls at the top of the Mission Execution Dashboard and select **Simulate Physical Capture**.

 <p align="center"> <img src="../img/sim3_physical_cap.png" width="900px"></p>

-* Now, view the logs and see the reading accordingly as the simulation runs.
+* This action introduces a physical compromise scenario into the active mission environment.
+The simulation represents a situation where a mission asset is physically intercepted or disabled during operation.
+* On the right-hand side of the dashboard, review the Activity Log as new entries appear.
+The activity log records detection of the physical capture condition and documents the system’s response.
+Log messages indicate that mission execution has been disrupted and that protective actions are being taken to safeguard sensitive data.

 <p align="center"> <img src="../img/physical_cap_logs.png" width="900px"></p>